iPhone 3GS Review

 Camera

-Apart from the increased speed and battery life, you’ve also got another reason to opt for the 3GS over the 3G or other smartphone.
+Apart from the increased speed and battery life, you’ve also got another reason to opt for the 3GS over the 3G or another smartphone.
 The camera in the iPhone has always been pretty shocking, as with many other phones in the market.
-I could never use the iPhone’s camera as my main point-and-shoot, but you’ll find a 3MP camera in the 3GS, which also boasts video recording and auto focusing for when taking still shots.
+I could never use the iPhone’s camera as my main point-and-shoot, but you’ll find a 3MP camera in the 3GS, which also boasts video recording and autofocusing for when taking still shots.

 You’ll be surprised how much this will increase the quality of your shots over previous generations, especially when used with the new auto exposure and auto white-balance features.
 Even with these improvements, I couldn’t use the 3GS as my main camera – Apple has still got a lot of work to do before that’s possible, but it’s a definite move in the right direction.